Browser extension · v0.6.0 · Now on the Chrome Web Store

 We're not another bookmark tool.

 We're a different category.
-Below is what each tool actually does, not what its homepage claims.
+Below is what each tool actually does — including what competitors do better than us.

 Capability Mindlatch Raindrop Mymind Readwise Notion Clipper